ChrisXzz/vertebrae_segmentation/README.md

 ## Run on other CT scans

-Currently only nifti file accepted, we will update the data I/O for more formats like dicoms.
+Currently only nifti files are accepted, we will update the data I/O for more formats like dicoms.

 ```bash
 python test.py -D <path to your nifti file> -S <path to save folder>